 Are you a radiographer and want to learn about forensic imaging practice relevant to your department?
-Do you want to improve your forensic knowledge and skills when undertaking forensic examinations such as non-accidental Injury skeletal surveys?
-Then we have just the course for you.
+Do you want to improve your forensic knowledge and skills when undertaking forensic examinations such as non-accidental injury skeletal surveys?
+Then this is the course for you.

 Two modules ensure that you are fit for practice within the scope of forensic practice relevant to the needs of a clinical radiology department.
 The first is Medico-Legal Issues in Forensic Imaging Practice (Sept - Jan) and the second is Principles of Forensic Imaging (Jan - June).
 All sessions are facilitated by recognised specialists in the field of forensics, demonstrating the multi-disciplinary nature of forensic practice.